ghezalahmad/SequentialLearningApp/README.md

 # Sequential Learning App for Materials Discovery ("SLAMD")

-## NOTE: The App does curently not suppor Windows OS.
-We are working to fix this

 Here we present an app for accelerating the experimental search for suitable materials.
 It can be used for method development and for investigating the configuration of Sequential Learning (SL) methods.
 To determine the performance of SL methods, it is common to use simulated experiments where the ground truth labels for all data points are already known.
 Initially, only a small fraction is provided to the SL algorithm (although more training data would be available).
 This is extended with one new data point from the remainder of the available data at each iteration.
 It is investigated which approach requires the least amount of data to achieve the goal.
 Approaches that require less data simply lead to faster success in laboratory practice.